 - Traditional herbal registrations (Part 7) – set out the process for registration of herbal medicinal products.

-- Article 126a authorisations (Part 8) – sets out situations in which the UK licensing authority may grant an Article 126a authorisation for a medical product, this applies where a medicinal product has been authorised in another EEA member state and is to be imported to the UK.
+- The concept of “force majeure” was frequently talked about during the Coronavirus pandemic and since authorisations (Part 8) – sets out the limited situations in which the UK licensing authority may grant an Article 126a authorisation for a medical product in Northern Ireland only where a medicinal product has been authorised in another EEA member state.

 - Pharmacovigilance (Part 11) – consolidates previous legislation concerning the monitoring of the safety of medicines in clinical use.

-- Dealings with medicinal products (Part 12) – sets out the circumstances in which products may be sold, supplied or administered.
+- Dealings with medicinal products (Part 12) – sets out the circumstances in which products may be sold, supplied or administered, as well as provisions in relation to sale of medicines to the public at a distance.

 - Packaging and leaflets (Part 13) – sets out the information that is to be supplied with products and consolidates provisions on child safety.